 His headlight was on and his motorcycle was brightly coloured yet the driver apparently didn’t see him.
-He is in hospital now and wrote one handed to tell me his story which has really got me thinking about what studies have been done about this problem.
+He is in hospital now and wrote one handed to tell me his story and urge riders to be more visible which got me reading what studies exist on this.

-The Minnesota Motorcycle Safety Centre has some great information for riders.
+The Minnesota Motorcycle Safety Centre has a lot of ride safe type info.
 I decided to revisit their site which I came across a few years ago remembering it had some information about being visible to drivers.

 Here is the list, click on the highlighted text to read the studies.